 Australia is home to wildlife found nowhere else on Earth.
 Some of these species are in danger of extinction, such as the Australian sea lion, little penguin and shy albatross.
 It is only a matter of time before this devastating virus reaches our shores and the potential consequences for Australia’s marine wildlife are frightening.

 As the last continent free of this deadly virus, Australia must prepare now to prevent or minimise outbreaks among our vulnerable and unique species.
-With migratory birds returning to Australia this spring, bird flu could arrive within weeks.
+With evidence of the virus spreading asymptomatically and over vast distances, bird flu could arrive in Australia at any time.

 What is Bird Flu?

 Bird flu, or avian influenza, is a type of viral infection that affects birds, including domestic poultry and wild birds.
 This highly infectious virus can cause a range of symptoms, from mild respiratory problems, fever and decreased egg production to sudden death.
-It is spread through direct contact with infected birds, contaminated food and water, airborne transmission and human interaction (e.g. handling infected birds).
+It is spread through direct contact with infected birds, contaminated food and water, and airborne transmission.

 Three separate strains of bird flu – H7N3, H7N9 and H7N8 – have already been detected in Australian poultry farms.
 The strain that is currently sweeping around the globe is called H5N1, also known as H5 High Pathogenicity Avian Influenza (HPAI).
 The H5N1/HPAI strain is the most highly contagious and deadly version of the bird flu virus, particularly to vulnerable wildlife, including some mammals.